wellthatwaseasy/Laravel-Task/README.md

 # Laravel-Task
-A tast manager with comments
+A task manager with comments

 Laravel with tailwinds